sharmaaayu981/My-Digital-CV/README.md

 # My-Digital-CV
 ## My DIgital CV
-My Digital CV is Intractive Virtual Resume Template which provide basic functonality to develop your own Digital Resume/CV, Which works on Google Assistant and accessed on various supporting platforms.You can develop ypur intractive Digital CV within 20-30 Minutes by using this Dialogflow template.
+My Digital CV is Interactive Virtual Resume Template which provides basic functionality to develop your own Digital Resume/CV, Which works on Google Assistant and accessible on various supported platforms.
+You can develop your interactive Digital CV within 20-30 Minutes by using this Dialogflow template.
 ### Features
-Easy to use template to make Digital resume which works on Google Assistant.
+Easy to use the template to make a Digital resume that works on Google Assistant.

 ### Developing Your Digital CV
 - Sign-in with Dialogflow and import Your-Profile.zip Template.
 - Set Up  Dialogflow Agent
 - Link Dialogflow Agent with Google Assistant.
 - Download the [Privacy Policy Document](https://github.com/sharmaaayu981/My-Digital-CV/tree/master/Privacy%20Policy) and change it according to your Assistant and upload it on Google Drive and make it public.
 - Set up Google Assistant Project
 - Deploy Project for Review

 ### Key Points
-1. Setup your DialogFlow Agent by using template.
+1. Setup your DialogFlow Agent by using the template.
 2. Setup Google Assistant Setup.
 3. Deploy the project for Review.